 Paul claims Kintsugi doesn’t just make it look like you have thicker hair.
 Instead, his formula physically gives you thicker, fuller, healthier-looking hair.

 “Lindsey didn’t just want to create the illusion of a fuller, thicker-looking head of hair.
 He wanted to help his clients achieve healthier-looking hair for real.”

 With that goal in mind, Paul Lindsey partnered with two cosmetic doctors in Beverly Hills.
 The rest is history.

 What Does Kintsugi Amplifying Glaze Do?

-Paul claims the Kintsugi Amplifying Glaze uses a three-step technique to restore thinning hair and rebuild your youthful glow.
+Paul claims the Kintsugi Amplifying Glaze uses a three-step technique to restore hair and rebuild your youthful glow.
 He describes that technique as the ‘RDT’ method:

 - R: Restore